markus456/lisp/README.md

 - Tail recursion is supported for both branches of the `if` function and the last argument of the `progn` function.

+- Symbols must be less than 1024 characters long.

 ### Special Forms (builtin functions)

 - `+`: Adds all the arguments together.